eternalfragment/mcbookofblocks/README.md

 ## Config
 With the JourneyMode screen up, those with permissions (perm lvl 4 required / OP), will see a gear in the top right of the JourneyMode screen.
-Clicking on this button will show the config settings for the mod.
-Within these settings you can add new items to the options, as well as edit existing items.
+Clicking on this button will open a screen to add new items.
+NOTE: If you add an item that already exists in the config, the new options will overwrite the previous options.

 You can also right-click any item within the JourneyMode item screen to open the options for a single item.